hairline-bandit/Gloss-Programming-Language/docs.md

 "arrRindex" gets the rightmost index of a value from an arr < There are 5 1 character suffixes for the function

+"scan" scans user input and assigns a variable to what is entered

 To use pop, put the pop keyword followed by a colon and a space

 Then put the array that you'd like to pop from (followed by a semicolon ofc)